c3rrolutions/hygrothermaldatabase/README.md

    by running `make ssl`.
-If you are locally working on the metabase and the database and if you need them to communicate over HTTPS, then instead of running `make ssl`, make the `CERTIFICATE_AUTHORITY_*` variable values in the `.env` file match the ones from the metabase, copy the certificate authority files from the directories `./ssl`, `./backend/ssl`, and `./frontend/ssl` of the metabase project into the respective directories in the database project, and run the command `make generate-ssl-certificate`.
+If you are locally working on the metabase and the database and if you need them to communicate over HTTPS, then instead of running `make ssl`, make the `CERTIFICATE_AUTHORITY_*` variable values in the `.env` file match the ones from the metabase (these variables match in the `.env.sample` files), copy the certificate authority files from the directories `./ssl`, `./backend/ssl`, and `./frontend/ssl` of the metabase project into the respective directories in the database project (if the repository reside alongside each other by running `mkdir ./ssl ./backend/ssl ./frontend/ssl && cp ../metabase/ssl/ca.* ./ssl && cp ../metabase/backend/ssl/ca.* ./backend/ssl && cp ../metabase/frontend/ssl/ca.* ./frontend/ssl`), and run the command `make generate-ssl-certificate`.
 1. Generate JSON Web Token (JWT) encryption and signing certificates by running `make jwt-certificates`.
 1. Start all services and follow their logs by running `make up logs`.